rwc3030/nickyp_music_tools_groove_matrix_1001/architect_notes.md

 - **Feature A**: User authentication is incomplete.
 Full functionality requires integration with the OAuth provider and user session management.
 - **Feature B**: The new UI component lacks accessibility features.
 Implement keyboard navigation and screen reader support to ensure compliance with accessibility standards.
 - **Feature C**: The pattern generation engine needs optimization.
 Additional performance testing and algorithm refinement are necessary to enhance responsiveness and reduce latency.

+## Project Status Summary
+### Completed Tasks
+- All identified issues have been resolved and verified.
+- The directory structure has been adjusted to comply with the specified layout.

+### Project Gaps
+- User authentication integration is pending.
+- Accessibility features for the new UI component are not yet implemented.

+### Unresolved Issues
+- Performance optimization for the pattern generation engine is still required.